 Once you’ve identified the gaps, you’ll know where to direct your training goals and development objectives.

-Step 3: Set strategic training and development objectives
+Step 3: Set strategic training and development goals

-So if your business objective is to reduce production time, your training goals should be to upskill employees to use machinery more efficiently and manage their time more effectively.
+So if your business strategy is to reduce production time, your training goals should be to upskill employees to use machinery more efficiently and manage their time more effectively.

-It’s not enough to align training goals with business objectives.
+It’s not enough to align training goals with the business strategy.
 It might be obvious to you how training will help employees reach business goals.
 But does this mean that employees can make the connection between training and business goals?
 Not unless you clearly communicate the purpose of training.

-Employees need to understand how completing training helps the business to reach its objectives for learning and development, and how that moves the organization closer to its longer-term vision.
+Employees need to understand how completing training helps the business to reach its aims for learning and development, and how that moves the organization closer to its longer-term vision.

 Every new skill they learn improves their performance on the job and brings the organization closer to its mission.
 When employees understand the purpose of training, they will be more committed to it.